 Professional Water Quality Services You Can Count On

 HomeX Plumbing and Rooter provides high-quality water softeners, filtration systems, and treatment solutions in the Anaheim area.
 We can help improve water quality to protect your family and plumbing system.
 You can also trust our licensed plumbing technicians for all types of plumbing repairs and installations.
-To schedule your water softener appointment, fill out our service request form or call 714-515-6303 today.
+To schedule your water softener appointment, fill out our service request form today.